openvinotoolkit/openvino_notebooks/README.md

 # 📚 OpenVINO Notebooks

-> **NOTE**: The notebooks are currently in **beta**.
+> 🚧 Notebooks are currently in **beta**.
 We plan to publish a stable release this summer.
-You can submit [issues](https://github.com/openvinotoolkit/openvino_notebooks/issues) on GitHub and join our [developer Discord\*](https://discord.com/invite/pWGcWpyx7x) to get updates.
-We look forward to hearing from you!
+Please submit [issues](https://github.com/openvinotoolkit/openvino_notebooks/issues) on GitHub and join our [developer Discord\*](https://discord.com/invite/pWGcWpyx7x) to get updates.

 A collection of ready-to-run Python\* notebooks for learning and experimenting with OpenVINO developer tools.
 The notebooks are meant to provide an introduction to OpenVINO basics and teach developers how to leverage our APIs for optimized deep learning inference in their applications.

-## Getting Started
+## ☑️ Getting Started

-The notebooks are designed to run almost anywhere &mdash; on your laptop, a cloud VM, or a Docker container.
+The notebooks are designed to run almost anywhere &mdash; on your laptop, on a cloud VM, or in a Docker container.
 Here's what you need to get started:

 - CPU (64-bit)
 - Windows\*, Linux\* or macOS\*
 - Python\* 3.6-3.7

-Before you proceed to the Installation Guide, please check the detailed System Requirements below.
+Before you proceed to the Installation Guide, please review the detailed System Requirements below.

-## System Requirements
+## ⚙️ System Requirements

-> **NOTE: Python 3.8 is not supported yet.** If you wish to run the notebooks on Ubuntu 20.04, please see our [guide](wiki_url) for installing Python 3.7 on Ubuntu 20.04.
+> **NOTE: Python 3.8 is not supported yet.** If you wish to run the notebooks on Ubuntu 20.04, please install Python 3.7 on Ubuntu 20.04 until Python 3.8 is supported.

 The table below lists the supported operating systems and Python versions required to run the OpenVINO notebooks.